 7. Plant spring cabbages

 It’s not too late to get your spring cabbage plants in the ground.
-April, Durham Early, Offenham 2 and Spring Hero are examples of spring cabbage varieties you could try, and although they won’t grow much over the winter, they should flourish next spring.
+April, Durham Early, Offenham 2, and Spring Hero are examples of spring cabbage varieties that you could try.
+Although they won’t grow much over the winter, they should flourish next spring.